 CGC Event Caterers is therefore confident that its gender pay gap does not stem from paying men and women differently for the same or equivalent work.
 Rather its gender pay gap is the result of the roles in which men and women work within the organisation and the salaries that these roles attract.

-I, Nick Fazackerley, Vice President, CGC Event Caterers, confirm that the information in this statement is accurate.
+I, Chris Bray, Executive Vice President, ASM Global (European Region), confirm that the information in this statement is accurate.